deartc/PythonistaCovidDance/README.md

 Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.
 NOTE: Tried Kaggle to import exercise data so might include if I can work on further and include.
 I wanted to included exercise data.

 Implement a log that records errors, invalid inputs, or other important events and writes them to a text file .
-I would love to include this one to help in my job search in quality assurance.

 Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format

 Connect to an external/3rd party API and read data into your app Visualize data in a graph, chart, or other visual representation of data NOTE: Tried to work on this and it is work in progress!

 Things I would like to do as stretch features:
-Webscraping-  Specific information on random waves of symtoms of Covid or people who are "functional" but have lingering symtoms
+Webscraping-  Specific information on covid lingering symptoms.
-Django
-Video- Have a concept but would love to hear best way to do it so entertaining.
+Video- Have a concept but details not worked out.